FTC-23206/.github/docs/_pond/01d-getting-started.md

 This page you guide you step-by-step through the Pond starter classes, while explaining their basic functionality.

-> Remember, *Pond* assists in writing high-performance robot code by making sure that all processing happens in the "periodic" method of Commands and Subsystem.
+> Remember, **Pond** assists in writing high-performance robot code by making sure that all processing happens in the "periodic" method of Commands and Subsystem.
 For this to work correctly, you should never block the execution in your robot code (either by having infinite loops or calling *sleep* method).
-{: .notice--danger}
+{: .notice--warning}

 ## Sample Operation Drive

 > File: OperationDrive
+{: .notice}

 This class extends the *OperationBase* base class from the Pond integrations and defines 4 methods: